 Then as the path got wider the wind and rain became clearer.
 Another hiker and her friend were coming from a different trail and we reached the section at the same time.
 The two ladies have been hiking together for 15 years, as many as Nihad and I have.
 They have a few serious patches under their belts and they’ve dome the peaks in the summer and winter.
 I did not go to the top but Nihad and Sarah did.
 It was too windy and the rain was starting to come down.
 The thermostat by the cabin said it was 38F but it did not feel like that.
 With the crazy winds and lack of sunshine it felt a lot colder.

 After Nihad finished taking pictured and videos, we were back on the trail to do the 4+ miles down.
-Everything was great until we came to the icy parts need the road.
-In one point I fell down and was starting to slide down the mountain.
+Everything was great until we came to the icy parts near the road.
+At one point, I fell down and was starting to slide down the mountain.
 Nihad panicked and went down after me.
-We were both able to stop ourselves from rolling down the icy hill.
+We were both able to stop ourselves from rolling down the icy, rocky hill.
 Long story short, I need better spikes for Catskills.
 My Yaktrax were doing great for SRT but not the Catskills.
 I can see why they get so much hate.
 They slid off my boots at least three times.
 This never happens on our trails but the Catskills are special.
-Long story short, we made it back to our car and back to our cats.
-Hunter Mountain fire tower was the fourth tower and we have two more to go.Hiking Hunter fire tower YouTube Video
+Eventually, we made it back to our car and back to our cats.
+Hunter Mountain fire tower was the fourth tower on our list and we have two more to go before getting our patch.Hiking Hunter fire tower YouTube Video